 In theory, the low GI diet sounds like the perfect weight-loss strategy for people with diabetes.
 But in practice, the interaction between the foods a person eats and the body’s response is complex and not always easy to predict.

-In people with type 2 diabetes, this process does not run smoothly – cells do not respond correctly to insulin’s signal to absorb sugar, and blood glucose levels can rise dangerously high and stay that way after a meal.
-Eventually the cells that secrete insulin wear out, and less and less of the signal is released.
+In people with type 2 diabetes, this process does not run smoothly – cells do not respond correctly to the signal to absorb sugar, and blood glucose levels can rise dangerously high and stay that way after a meal.
+Eventually the cells that work to lower blood sugar wear out, and less and less of the signal is released.

 The theory behind the low GI diet is that if individuals only consume foods that contain low levels of carbohydrates and sugars, the body’s blood glucose level will not increase to such extremes.
-This will put less strain on the cells that produce insulin, which may recover with time.
+This will put less strain on the cells that reduce blood sugar, which may recover with time.

 To determine the GI rating for a particular food, researchers fed people servings of particular foods after a period of fasting and tested blood glucose levels every 15 minutes for two hours.
 Those results were then compared to the changes in blood glucose when a person consumes the same serving of a reference food.
 Foods with a ranking of 55 or lower are classified as “low GI;” a score of 56 to 69 is “medium GI” (bananas); and 70 and above is considered “high GI” (potatoes and white rice).